 - Decreased breathing

-Acute toxicity of Fluconazole can present with peripheral nervous system involvement.
+Acute toxicity of fluconazole can present with peripheral nervous system involvement.
 In addition, the patient developed polyneuropathy, a confusional state, acute kidney injury, and thrombotic thrombocytopenic purpura.
-Reports exist of fluconazole overdose accompanied by hallucinations and paranoid behaviour.
-If there is an overdose, symptomatic treatment with supportive measures and gastric lavage should be instituted.
-As Fluconazole excretes in urine, a 3-hour hemodialysis session decreases plasma levels by approximately 50%.
+Reports exist of fluconazole overdose accompanied by hallucinations and paranoid behavior.
+Moreover, symptomatic treatment with supportive measures and gastric lavage should be instituted if there is an overdose.
+As fluconazole excretes in urine, a 3-hour hemodialysis session decreases plasma levels by approximately 50%.

 Get help immediately by consulting one of our doctors online if any overdose symptoms occur.